-\ On June 24, 2021, Minera Camino Nevado Ltda. w as terminated.
+On June 24, 2021, Minera Camino Nevado Ltda. w as terminated.
 As a result, Inversiones Alxar S.A. became a direct affiliate.

-The following companies indirectly form part of these interim consolidated financial statements as of June 30, 2021 and December 31, 2020, as a result of consolidating financial information for consolidated affiliates:
+The following companies indirectly form part of these interim consolidated financial statements as of September 30, 2021 and December 31, 2020, as a result of consolidating their financial information: